oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-The NVIDIA CUDA Deep Neural Network library (cuDNN) is a GPU-accelerated library of primitives for    deep neural networks.
+The NVIDIA CUDA Deep Neural Network library (cuDNN) isa GPU-accelerated library of primitives for deep neural networks.

 **More Information**